Management and Security powered by Landesk

 When you suspect an endpoint is running malware, the best practice is to isolate the endpoint from the network to ensure the malware doesn’t spread to other endpoints.

-The Endpint Security for Endpoint Manager isolation capability provides an end-to-end solution for you to respond quickly to security threats and remediate them as soon as possible.
-Using Endpint Security for Endpoint Manager, you can:
+The Endpoint Security for Endpoint Manager isolation capability provides an end-to-end solution for you to respond quickly to security threats and remediate them as soon as possible.
+Using Endpoint Security for Endpoint Manager, you can:

 - Isolate a device directly from the management console by right-clicking it in the network view and clicking Isolation.
 There is no need to physically “walk” to the endpoint.